DKajiyama/Research-Progress/README.md

 As a next step, we plan to extend the NEST-CL framework by applying the trained tie strength inference model to **secondary GPS datasets (e.g., Ichinose-data)**.
 This allows us to evaluate the **generalizability** of the model beyond the original survey participants.

-### **1. Model Application to External Organizations**
-- Use the model trained on survey-based tie strengths.
-- Apply the model to individuals who were **not part of the original survey**.
-- Objective: **infer tie strengths in external organizations** and **validate model performance**.

-### **2. Identifying Organizational Membership from GPS Data**
+### **1. Identifying User's Affiliation from GPS Data**
-To apply the model, we first need to estimate each individual’s organizational affiliation using GPS data:
+To apply the model, we first need to estimate each user’s affiliation using GPS data:
 - Detect **workplace (employment location)** based on daytime stay patterns.
 - Match the detected workplace with **building point data** (e.g., building name or land-use category).
 - Assign individuals to organizations based on the building they frequently stay in.

-### **3. Defining Target Organizations**
+### **2. Defining Target Affiliations**
-We will select organizations that satisfy specific criteria, such as:
+We will select Affiliations that satisfy specific criteria, such as:
 - Sufficient number of individuals (sample size threshold)
-- Appropriate building types or land-use categories (e.g., office, public facility)
+- Appropriate building-categories (e.g., office, public facility)

+### **3. Model Application to External Affiliations**
+- Use the model trained on survey-based tie strengths.
+- Apply the model to individuals who were **not part of the original survey**.
+- Objective: infer tie strengths in external Affiliations and validate model performance.

-Only organizations meeting these criteria will be used for inference.
+Only affiliations meeting these criteria will be used for inference.

 ### **4. Two Modes of Model Application**
 Once organizations are identified, we will attempt: